vipeeri/wadstagram/documentation/wadstagram-description.md

 **Implemented use cases**

-- Creating an account and logging in
+- Creating an account
+- Logging in/out
 - Uploading an image
 - Adding a comment on an image
-- Liking an image
+-'Heart' an image

-**Soon-to-be implemented**

 - User profiles